 1812 Birthday of author Charles Dickens, whose A Christmas Carol has been adapted to the stage dozens of times.
 Other major stage hits adapted from his work include The Life and Adventures of Nicholas Nickleby, The Mystery of Edwin Drood, Pickwick, and Oliver!

 1883 Birthday of composer Eubie Blake, one of the first Black composers to write a Broadway musical.
 His scores include Shuffle Along, Lew Leslie's Blackbirds, and Swing It.
 His life and songs are the subject of the hit 1978 revue Eubie!
 He also appears as a character in George C. Wolfe's 2016 musical Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

 1957 Cyril Ritchard plays a strange visitor to a Virginia home who claims to be an alien passing judgment on the Earth in Gore Vidal's A Visit to a Small Planet.
-The comedy runs 388 performances a the Booth Theatre.
+The comedy runs 388 performances at the Booth Theatre.

 2012 A revival of Terrence McNally's music-kissed biographical drama Master Class, starring Tyne Daly as a late-career diva Maria Callas, opens at the West End's Vaudeville Theatre.
-Stephen Wadsworth once again directs Daly in the role, having previously done so in 2010 at the Kennedy Center, and in 2011 on Broadway.
+Stephen Wadsworth once again directs Daly in the role, having previously done so in 2010 at the Kennedy Center and in 2011 on Broadway.